Monday, 23 June 2014

 Luckily there was a small bar open next door, and we sat there drinking coffee until the bus came.

 The fare was €3 for any distance, and the trip was full of interest for us, having just walked it, although we had been far from the highway for the most part.
 At Bozouls we swept past our hotel of happy memory, and at Lioujas we recalled our weary slog beside the road.

 Before we could set off, a sudden storm whitened the air and sent us scurrying into the station bar, which became quite full of dripping customers like us.
-We stayed there for our second coffee, but this time we kept away from the leaden Rodez-style croissants.
+We stayed there for our second coffee, but this time we kept away from the stodgy Rodez croissants.

 Having got off the train at Figeac, we had one little thing to do before going to the camping ground.
 We wanted to fully connect tomorrow’s walk with our earlier one in 2002, when we had slightly bypassed Figeac.

 To do this we needed to walk the short distance up to our former route on the ridge.
-We remembered having coffee at a large bar on the highway up there, which would be our destination.
+We remembered having coffee at a large bar on the highway up there, so that was our destination.

 At the top we emerged onto the highway and found that everything had changed.
 A new, bigger highway now cut through the old one and there were monstrous industrial buildings on all sides.
 We thrashed around looking for the bar, but it had completely disappeared.